NativeScript/docs-v7/ui/action-bar.md

 ![title-view-ios](../img/modules/action-bar/title-view-ios.png "title-view-ios")
 ![title-view-android](../img/modules/action-bar/title-view-android.png "title-view-android")

-Note, that you can use CSS to style the elements inside the `titleView`.
+Note that you can use CSS to style the elements inside the `titleView`.

-## Setting App Icon
+## Setting the App Icon for Android
 You can set the application icon only for Android.
 By default, the application icon is hidden.
 You can show it by setting the `android.iconVisibility` property to `always`.

 ```XML